 26. Field Directors and Field Assistants do not have a special license to be slackers during archaeological field investigations just because they outrank the other members of the field crew.

 In the U.S. military, commissioned combat officers know that the best way to lead field troops is to go into battle with them, share in their toils, share in their sufferings, share in their pain, share in their fear, share in their setbacks, share in their joys, share in their victories.
 The same is true for the best-quality Field Directors and Field Assistants during any archaeological field investigation.
 For example, let us say that you are a Field Director or Field Assistant and your field crew is spending multiple days under a hot sun, 90 percent humidity, and a throng of stinging insects.
 Your field crew is doing nothing else but boring skim shoveling across 3- to 6-acre areas of mechanically removed topsoil.
 You do not go down to a shady spot along the river and just chill or otherwise relax while your troops are undergoing immense suffering.
 If you have no other important work to do, you grab a shovel and suffer with your crew members all day long.
-Otherwise, your troops will lose most of their respect for you, which can lead to people problems in the field—legitimate people problems.
+Otherwise, your troops will lose most of their respect for you, which can lead to people problems in the field—legitimate and highly destructive people problems that lead to low crew morale.
 In addition, word of your slacking and disregard for the feelings and sufferings of your field crew members travels fast, and eventually through time, no one will want to work for you.
 A Field Director or Field Assistant with no field crew is one damned hard row to hoe if you have a field project that needs to be completed.
 Real leaders lead by example, jump in shoulder-to-shoulder with their crew members, and endure difficult field conditions with them.
 Never forget that.